berthubert/trifecta/README.md

 ```
 Do know that the default configuration of Trifecta will listen on 127.0.0.1
 only, use `-l 0.0.0.0` (or TRIFECTA_LOCAL=0.0.0.0) to change this.

+It should be obvious, but do not run Trifecta without a front-proxy that provides
+TLS (except for local testing).

 # Podman/Docker
 You can get the Docker image by pulling berthubert/trifecta from the Docker